 One of the gentle truths of religious life is that no two charisms are the same.
 The Lord shapes a soul for one community and not for another.
 The Bishop has often said that vocational discernment for religious life is finding which charism your soul has been shaped for.
 A young woman drawn to silent enclosure is not better or worse than a young woman drawn to teach in a tough school in inner-city Manchester.
 They are simply being shaped differently.
 The work of the discerner is to listen long enough to hear which form of self-gift fits the way the Lord has made her.

 Shrewsbury is host to a number of religious communities, and new communities continue to be founded in the wider Church.
-Among the orders represented in or near the diocese:
+The point is not the particular order.
+The point is the call.

 If you suspect the Lord may be calling you to religious life, you will need three things: prayer, a spiritual director, and contact with a community.